dipdup-io/dipdup/config-reference/database.md

     - contract_metadata
 ```

-`immune_tables` is an optional array of table names.
-Those tables will be ignored during schema wipe.
+`immune_tables` is an optional array of table names that will be ignored during schema wipe.
 Note that to change the schema of an immune table, you need to perform a migration by yourself.
 DipDup will neither drop the table nor automatically handle the update.